atAlexFM/curiously/README.md

 # Curiously
-Curiously is a discovery engine and browser add-on dedicated to showcasing the best of a free, fun, and open internet.
+Curiously is a discovery engine and browser add-on dedicated to showcasing the best of the internet.

 ## Workflow
 Development is generally done using the git-flow methodology.
 Work on the stage branch for integrating new functionality, master is deployment.
 Any fixes or major changes should be done in a new branch.
 Once tested, changes should be merged into the stage branch.